eugeneswalker/exawind-summit/README.md

-## ExaWind Containerized Examples for OLCF Summit
+## ExaWind Container for OLCF Summit

 **Table of Contents**
 1. Running the Dual-node Amr-Wind GPU Example on OLCF Summit (NVIDIA V100)